slefeu/Arcade/doc/Core.md

 ![structure](./assets/project_strucure.png)

-The `Core` part of the project is, as shown in the below image, the gate between our graphic libraries and our game libraries.\
+The `Core` part of the project is, as shown in the below image, the gate between our graphic libraries and our game libraries.
-\

 This class is contained in the `arcade` namespace, and is initialized inside the `Arcade` class.
 The latter will parse the lib folder and the user arguments and create the `Core` class.

-##Roles of the Core class
+## Roles of the Core class

 ### Load the libraries

-The game and graphic libraries are dynamic
-It will open, close and load them in the program
+The game and graphic libraries are dynamic, so that they can be changed during runtime.
+The `Core` class stores two `Loader` instances, so that it can open, close and load one graphic and one game library during the program's execution.

 ### Handle events during execution